// Ribu Methodology

 5. Finally, the point Ribus shapefile was compared with the contours to determine what was the lowest contour that completely enclosed the point.
 For example, the the lowest contour surrounding Gunung Rinjani on Lombok island is the coastline at 0 metres elevation because Rinjani is the highest point on the island; therefore the prominence of Rinjani is the same as its elevation.

 There are some potential errors in the prominence and elevation figures for the Ribus as a result of the input data and the method of analysis.
 The SRTM v4 has a published quality assessment (pdf 2.5 mb).
 The method of analysis described accurately identifies the summit elevation based in the SRTM v4, but the use of 50 metre contours means that the prominence values have some uncertainty.
-In the future, we intend to consult topographic maps produced by the Indonesian, which in most parts of Indonesia can provide superior prominence values.to SRTM v4.
+Since 2009 we have consulted many topographic maps produced by the Indonesian mapping agency (Bakosurtanal), which in some parts of Indonesia can provide superior prominence values to SRTM v4.
+This has been the basis for numerous minor updates relating to elevation figures.
+We intend to continue to consult local maps as and when any issues arise such as determining which of two peaks with a very similar elevation is the highest.

 • Highest Ribu: Carstensz Pyramid, Puncak Jaya (4,884 metres elevation and prominence) Papua

-• Lowest Ribu: Tombia (1,022 metres elevation) Sulawesi Tengah
+• Lowest Ribu: Gunung Jailolo (1,030 metres elevation) Maluku Utara

-• Most southern Ribu: Wanggameti (1,225 metres elevation) Nusa Tenggara Timur
+• Southernmost Ribu: Wanggameti (1,225 metres elevation) Nusa Tenggara Timur

-• Province with the most Spesials: Nusa Tenggara Timur
+• Province/region with the most Spesials: Peninsular Malaysia (28)